SanicTK2/iidxguide/docs/misc_dao.md

 * Hold start+select+1 for a second to switch input modes.
 If button 2 blinks after doing this, you're in Infinitas mode.
 If button 4 blinks, you're in LR2 mode.
 If button 6 blinks, you're in HID-light mode.
     * Use Infinitas mode for e-amusement cloud Infinitas.
     * Use LR2 mode for LR2 (but not beatoraja)
-    * Use HID-light for games requiring tools, and beatoraja.
+    * Use HID-light for games that require it, and beatoraja.
 * Hold start+select+2 for a second to turn off all LEDs.
 * Hold start+select+7 to enable multifunction mode.
 When this is enabled, you can single tap select to emulate button 10 input, double tap to emulate button 11 input, and triple tap to emulate 10 and 11.
-This is useful for accessing E2 and E3 buttons in Infinitas, or VEFCT and Effect buttons in tools.
+This is useful for accessing E2 and E3 buttons in Infinitas, for example.
 * Unlike some controllers, these settings are saved, even when you unplug the controller.

 Original source is [this image](https://www.gamo2.com/en/images/companies/1/ss001.png?1479545558251).